blueteamer/noizy_cloud/content/post/2021-02-10-startup-script-for-hyper-v-vms/index.md

 ---
 title: "Startup Script for Hyper-V VMs"
 date: "2021-02-10"
-categories:
-  - "the-stuff"
 tags:
 - "Hyper-V"
 coverImage: "pixabay.category.administration.png"
 ---

+Check out how to start up and shut down Hyper-V based VMs with a script.

+<!--more-->

 Having only one VM on a hypervisor is usually not that pain to turn on and off via PowerShell.
 This starts to be a issue as soon as we are talking about a whole network of virtual computers.
 Best case depending on each other.
 For this it is worth the time to create a PowerShell script this.

-<!--more-->

 ![](images/ExampleNetwork-1-1024x768.jpg)